The Acrostic Bible

 Had a son Obed, who fathered Jesse, who fathered King David.

 Samuel, Kings and Chronicles are so good they named them twice!
 I’ve taken two bites of the cherry at Samuel and Kings because I need as many letters as possible to cover all the key events.
-I have only made one entry for Chronicles because it already gives me ten letters and repeats a lot of ground already covered.
+I have only made one entry for Chronicles because it already gives me ten letters and repeats a lot of ground previously covered.

 Shiloh’s temple was where childless Hannah prayed for a son